thandal/nanopy/README.md

 Addresses can be input in both `xrb_` and `nano_`.
 However, the RPC responses from the nodes are still in `xrb_` format.

 ## Wallet options
+* The wallet looks for default configuration in `$HOME/.config/nanopy-wallet.conf`.
+  * Default mode of operation is to check state of all accounts in `$HOME/.config/nanopy-wallet.conf`.
 * `--new`.
 Generate a new seed and derive index 0 account from it.
   * Seeds are generated using `os.urandom()`
   * Generated seeds are stored in a GnuPG AES256 encrypted file.